An introduction to irregular heart beat and menopause

 Many menopausal women find that taking herbal remedies alongside implementing home remedies offers relief from their symptoms.

-If stress is the root of your problems then there are herbal remedies such as Valerian, which should make you feel more at ease.
+If stress or anxiety is the root of your problems then herbs such as valerian can help you feel more at ease.
+This can be found in our Stress Relief Daytime Valerian-Hops oral drops.

 Crataegus, or Hawthorn, is one of the most widely used herbs for the heart.
 However, it is important to remember that this remedy can take 3 to 6 months to begin to take effect so is not an instant cure.